Goya Award for Best Makeup and Hairstyles

-The Goya Award for Best Makeup and Hairstyles (Spanish: Premio Goya al mejor maquillaje y peluquería) is one of the Goya Awards, Spain's principal national film awards.
-The category was first presented at the first edition of the Goya Awards with Fernando Florido being the first winner for his work in Dragon Rapide (1986).
+The Goya Award for Best Makeup and Hairstyles (Spanish: Premio Goya al mejor maquillaje y peluquería) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the awards debuted in 1986.
+Fernando Florido was the first winner for his work in Dragon Rapide (1986).

 José Quetglas holds the record of the most wins in this category with seven, followed by José Antonio Sánchez with five wins.
 At the European Film Awards, Yolanda Piña, Félix Terrero and Nacho Díaz received the award for Best Makeup and Hairstyling for The Endless Trench (2020).